taliacotton/eldo/_projects/lone-oaks-farm-phase-i-implementation.md

 ---
 layout: project
-title: Lone Oaks Farm
+title: Lone Oaks Farm Hunter Education Station
 position:
-hero_image: "/v1600143396/eldo/Loneoakspav_1_qdswge.jpg"
+hero_image: "/v1651707826/eldo/HunterEd_1_srxrgq.jpg"
-short-description: An exploration in a flexible agrarian typology
+short-description: A fresh interpretation of agricultural vernacular sets the stage for a visionary educational institution.
 description: "The first of multiple phases of design and construction at Lone Oaks Farm, the Hunters’ Education Center and Shooting Range brings the ethos and goals outlined in a previous master plan by this same design team into reality. \n\nLone